LukeyReyno/zendesk-coding-challenge/README.md

     + Removed Email, Password, and Token access to API, only OAUTH Client (since it can be deleted later)
 * Organized project into different folders for better user experience
 * Tested on Mac OS X and Linux through several Python 3.8 versions.
 (Should work on most python 3 distributions)
+* The shell scripts expect the cloned directory to be the current working directory
+    + This could be modified later